Neural Bregman Divergences for Distance Learning: Neural Bregman divergence learning

 \section{Neural Bregman divergence learning}

-A Bregman divergence computes the divergence between two points $x$ and $y$ that live in a space $\mathcal{X}$ by taking first-order Taylor approximations of a generating function $\phi$.
+A Bregman divergence computes the divergence between two points $x$ and $y$ from a space $\mathcal{X}$ by taking the first-order Taylor approximation of a generating function $\phi$.
 This generating function is defined over $\mathcal{X}$ and can be thought of as (re-)encoding points from $\mathcal{X}$.
 A proper and informative $\phi$ is incredibly important: different $\phi$ can capture different properties of the spaces over which they are defined.
 Our aim in this paper is to learn Bregman divergences by providing a neural method for learning informative functions $\phi$.